 More on PAM Transport’s MISSION MPG Program

-The Driver Fuel & Safety Bonus is awarded to company drivers who consistently outperform their peers in fuel efficiency, achieve company goals, and maintain a safe driving record.
-Cash bonuses are paid out for Monthly, Quarterly and Annual performance for eligible company drivers.
+The Driver Fuel & Safety Incentive is awarded to company drivers who consistently outperform their peers in fuel efficiency, achieve company goals, and maintain a safe driving record.
+Cash incentives are paid out for Monthly, Quarterly, and Annual performance for eligible company drivers.
 Drivers are competing among others with similar equipment – creating a level playing field for all.
 The Mission MPG program provides nice incentives to drivers with several years of experience as well as those drivers like Willie who are just beginning a truck driving career.

 So, what are some tips for maximizing fuel efficiency?
 As it turns out, there’s some real meaning behind the MISSION.

 - Use Cruise Control in Top Gear whenever possible.
 The difference between 54 MPH in 9th gear vs. 10th gear is 1.0 MPG, and using Cruise will minimize RPM fluctuations.